vmspereira/MEWpy/README.md

 ### Credits and License

-Developed at Centre of Biological Engineering, University of Minho (2019-2023) and received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 814408.
+Developed by Vítor Pereira and Centre of Biological Engineering, University of Minho.
+MEWpy received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement number 814408 (2019-2023).

 MEWpy is currently mantained by Vítor Pereira.